wp-plugins/jquery-colorbox/readme.txt

 7. Theme #7
 8. Theme #8 (not compatible with IE6)
 9. Theme #9
-10.Theme #10 (IE does not support the CSS3 rounded edges)
+10. Theme #10 (IE does not support the CSS3 rounded edges)

 == Frequently Asked Questions ==
 * I installed your plugin, but when I click on a thumbnail, the original picture is loaded directly instead of in the Colorbox.
 What could be the problem?